AEONCommunity/aeon-woocommerce-gateway/README.md

 ## Features

-* Payment validation done through either `aeon-wallet-rpc` or the [stoffu's blockchain explorer](http://162.210.173.150/).
+* Payment validation done through either `aeon-wallet-rpc` or the [aeonblocks.com blockchain explorer](https://aeonblocks.com/).
 * Validates payments with `cron`, so does not require users to stay on the order confirmation page for their order to validate.
 * Order status updates are done through AJAX instead of Javascript page reloads.
 * Customers can pay with multiple transactions and are notified as soon as transactions hit the mempool.